 So there you have it, eight common myths that we hear all the time in the field.
 How many did we debunk for you?
-If you have a mouse problem, don’t try to tackle it alone, give Modern Pest Services a call today at 1-800-323-7378 or get an instant online quote for the comprehensive HomeCare Green program that controls 60 common pests – including mice!
+If you have a mouse problem, don’t try to tackle it alone, give Modern Pest Services a call today at 1-800-323-7378 or get a FREE quote for the comprehensive HomeCare Green program that controls 60 common pests – including mice!

 Contact the experts at Modern Pest Services for a FREE quote today!
 Or call 1-800-323- PEST